María Milagros Charbonier

-María Milagros Charbonier Laureano (born November 24, 1963) is a Puerto Rican lawyer and politician.
+María Milagros Charbonier Laureano (born November 24, 1963) is a Puerto Rican lawyer and politician who served as a member of the Puerto Rico House of Representatives from 2013 to 2020.
 She was elected to the Puerto Rico House of Representatives on the 2012 general election.
 She also served as Secretary General of the New Progressive Party (PNP).
 She is known for her controversial views against the LGBT community.
 She was arrested by the FBI in August 2020, and faces 13 charges of corruption for numerous crimes, which include theft and money laundering, perpetrated specifically through a kickback scheme.

 Early years and studies

-María Milagros Charbonier was born on November 24, 1963 in Fajardo, Puerto Rico to Roberto Charbonier and Milagros Laureano.
+María Milagros Charbonier was born on November 24, 1963, in Fajardo, Puerto Rico, to Roberto Charbonier and Milagros Laureano.
 She studied in various schools in the metropolitan area, graduating from high school in 1981 from the Dr. José M. Lázaro High School.

 In 1986, Charbonier received a bachelor's degree in Arts, with a major in Social Science from the University of Puerto Rico in Río Piedras.
 After that, she completed a Juris doctor from the Interamerican University of Puerto Rico School of Law.
 Charbonier passed the bar exam, which allows her to practice law in Puerto Rico.